-Discipleship Journal Bible Reading Plan
+Navigators Bible Reading Plan

 In the year ahead, ask God each day to speak directly to you from the Scripture portions you read.
 Be expectant, and let your continual exposure to God’s Word reshape your attitudes and behavior as you gain a better understanding of every part of His written testimony to us.

-5x5x5 Bible Reading Plan
+The 5x5x5 New Testament Bible Reading Plan

 Read through the New Testament in 5 days a week, 5 minutes a day.

-5 minutes a day | If you’re not currently reading the Bible, start with 5 minutes a day.
+5 minutes a day | If you’re not used to reading the Bible daily, start with this easy to use tool to read a chapter of the New Testament in 5 minutes a day.
 This reading plan will take you through all 260 chapters of the New Testament, one chapter per day.
-The gospels are read throughout the year to keep the story of Jesus fresh all year.
+The Gospels are read throughout the year to weave in the story of Christ all year long.

 5 days a week | Determine a time and location to spend 5 minutes a day for 5 days a week.
 It is best to have a consistent time and a quiet place where you can regularly meet with the Lord.

-5 ways to dig deeper | We must pause in our reading to dig into the Bible.
+5 ways to dig deeper | Pause in your reading to dig into the Bible.
 Below are 5 different ways to dig deeper each day.
 These exercises will encourage meditation.
-We recommend trying a single idea for a week to find what works best for you.
+Try a single idea for a week to find what works best for you.
 Remember to keep a pen and paper ready to capture God’s insights.

 - Underline or highlight key words or phrases in the Bible passage.
 Use a pen or highlighter to mark new discoveries from the text.
-Periodically review your markings to see what God is teaching you.

 - Put it into your own words.
 Read the passage or verse slowly, then rewrite each phrase or sentence using your own words.

 - Capture the big idea.
 God’s Word communicates big ideas.
-Periodically ask, What’s the big idea in this sentence, paragraph, or chapter?
+Periodically ask: What’s the big idea in this sentence, paragraph, or chapter?